A lawyer and a client, sitting at a desk and reviewing a legal document.

 How to Contact Duncan Law Group for Chicago Negligence Claims

 Was your injury, accident, or suffering caused by someone else’s carelessness?
 Duncan Law Group can help.
-Over the years, the legal team at Duncan Law Group has recovered tens of millions of dollars for accident victims.
+Over the years, the legal team at Duncan Law Group has recovered hundreds of millions of dollars for accident victims.
 Taking action as soon as possible is one of the ways that you can help ensure that you are taken care of!

 Don’t wait until it’s too late to get the money that you deserve; call our firm today and request a free, no-obligation case consultation.
 You can also fill out an online form at your convenience.